RPallas92/Barasona/barasona-essentials.md

 ##### Receiver implementation: AppendEntries RPC
 1. Reply false if term < currentTerm.
+1. Update commitIndex from message received from leader.
 1. Reply false if log doesn't contain an entry at prevLogIndex whose term matches prevLogTerm.
 Include last commited term and index in the response.
 1. If an existing entry conflicts with a new one (same index but different terms), reset state machine to previous snapshot.
-1. Commit all new entries after applying it to the state machine.
+1. Apply entries to log.
+Mext, same entries applied to log must be also applied to the state machine.
 1. If leaderCommit > commitIndex, set commitIndex to min(leaderCommit, index of last new entry).

 ## Configuration changes